After completing this tutorial, you will be able to:

 So for example let’s pretend that we measured the height of a tree 10 times.
 Each time our tree height measurement may be slightly different?
 Why?
 Because maybe each time we visually determined the top of the tree to be in a slightly different place.
 Or maybe there was wind that day during measurements that caused the tree to shift as we measured it yielding a slightly different height each time. or… what other reasons can you think of that might impact tree height measurements?

-In the example above, our mean tree height value is towards the center of our distribution of measured heights.
-We might expect that the sample mean of our observations provides a reasonable estimate of the true value.
+In the example above, the mean tree height value is towards the center of the distribution of measured heights.
+You might expect that the sample mean of our observations provides a reasonable estimate of the true value.
 The variation among our measured values may also provide some information about the precision (or lack thereof) of the measurement process.

 Measurement accuracy is a concept that relates to whether there is bias in measurements, i.e. whether the expected value of our observations is close to the true value.
 For low accuracy measurements, we may collect many observations, and the mean of those observations may not provide a good measure of the truth (e.g., the height of the tree).
 For high accuracy measurements, the mean of many observations would provide a good measure of the true value.
 This is different from precision, which typically refers to the variation among observations.
 Accuracy and precision are not always tightly coupled.
 It is possible to have measurements that are very precise but inaccurate, very imprecise but accurate, etc.